stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-And the animation logic can now be factored out into a separate task:
+And the animation logic is factored out into a separate task:

 ```java
 @Bean